-Facebook has become an essential part of our marketing campaigns.
-We connect with current clients to delight them, meet potential customers, and interact with everyone in between.
-However, sometimes Facebook changes and then you have to scramble to figure out what is going on.
+Facebook has become an essential part of many marketing strategies.
+Actually, it’s really a part of being in business today.
+We connect with current clients on this platform to inform and engage them.
+We meet potential customers here as well as interact with industry peers and everyone in between.
+However, sometimes Facebook’s landscape and algorithm changes and you have to scramble to figure out what is going on so your presence in this platform remains strong.

 What is the Response Time and Rate?